Code

 Search algorithms have a tendency to be complicated.
 Genetic algorithms have a lot of theory behind them.
 Adversarial algorithms[1] have to account for two, conflicting agents.
 Informed search relies heavily on heuristics.
 Well, there is one algorithm that is quite easy to grasp right off the bat.

-Imagine you are at the bottom of the hill; you have no idea where to go.
+Imagine you are at the bottom of a hill; you have no idea where to go.
 A decent place to start would be to go up the hill to survey the landscape.
-Then, restart to find a higher a peak until you find the highest peak, right?
+Then, restart to find a higher peak until you find the highest peak, right?
 Well, that is the entire algorithm.

 Let's dig a bit deeper.